LGBTQ+ Health Care Needs: What Are They?

 LBGTQ+ mental health

-Mental health is a significant issue in LGBTQ+ communities.
-Many individuals are prone to depression and anxiety, which can stem from fear of discrimination or actual rejection.
+Mental health is a major focus of care among LGBTQ+ individuals.
+Many people in the LGBTQ+ community are at higher risk for depression and anxiety, often stemming from fear of discrimination or actual experiences of rejection.

 “It’s unfortunate that despite all the progress that we’ve made, there is still a lot of discrimination,” says Brian Kim, MD, a family medicine physician and HIV specialist at Scripps Coastal Medical Center Hillcrest.